 Functional Adrenal Tumors are Common and Produe Too Much Hormones Making You SickAdrenal tumors that produce hormones are called "functional" adrenal tumors.
 That means they are functional as intended to produce hormones--but they just produce too much of the hormone.
-Most functional adrenal tumors are benign.
-It is important for you to understand that most functional adrenal tumors are benign (non-cancerous).
+It is important to understand that most functional adrenal tumors are benign (non-cancerous).
 That means, if your adrenal tumor produces too much cortisol, aldosterone or adrenaline-type hormones (catecholamines) it is almost always benign.
-We operate on people with adrenal tumors several times per week.
-Most of these mini-scope operations (Mini Back Scope Adrenalectomy; MBSA) take Dr. Carling about 30 minutes and the patient has only a few small Band-Aids on their lower back.
+We operate on as many as ten people per week with functional adrenal tumors.
+Virtually all of these functional tumors are removed via a mini-scope operations (Mini Back Scope Adrenalectomy; MBSA) which takes Dr. Carling about 30 minutes to perform.
+The patient has only a few small Band-Aids on their lower back.

 IMPORTANT: If the adrenal tumor has overproduction of sex-steroid hormones, this almost always occurs in the setting of a cancerous tumor, so is is very important to know which hormones are being produced by the adenal tumor.